knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="setactivityoccurrenceresults"></a>
 # **SetActivityOccurrenceResults**
-> ModelActivityOccurrenceResults SetActivityOccurrenceResults (long? activityOccurrenceId, ModelActivityOccurrenceResults activityOccurrenceResults)
+> ActivityOccurrenceResults SetActivityOccurrenceResults (long? activityOccurrenceId, ActivityOccurrenceResultsResource activityOccurrenceResults)

 Sets the status of an activity occurrence to FINISHED and logs metrics